newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 Lets take a quick example to see how this works with the root build.gradle file.

 [Here](#freetypefont-gradle) we see the dependencies for the FreeType Extension, say we want our Android project to have this dependency.
-We locate our project(":android") { stub in the build.gradle:
+We locate our **project(":android")** stub in the root directory's build.gradle:
 ```groovy
 project(":android") {
     apply plugin: "android"